-Local Allocation: West Hemel Hempstead (North)
+Local Allocation: West Hemel Hempstead

-This option is forecast as having adverse effects on greenhouse gas emissions and air quality, as the site is located at a distance from shops and facilities, which could increase the need to travel.
+This allocation is forecast as having adverse effects on greenhouse gas emissions and air quality, as the site is located at a distance from shops and facilities, which could increase the need to travel.
+It is however noted that new facilities are planned as part of the development.
 Walking and cycling may be discouraged due to the topography of the area.
 Adverse effects have also been forecast for biodiversity, soils, and use of brownfield sites.
 The site is greenfield within the Greenbelt, and would therefore result in loss or damage of habitats, as well as soil sealing.
-The option would have a visual impact on the landscape of the Bulborne Valley.
+The allocation would have a visual impact on the landscape of the Bulborne Valley, although this can be mitigated through the careful screening and layout of development.

-In terms of health, The option is located at a distance from shops and facilities which could discourage walking and cycling, and the topography of the site may also discourage these modes.
-The local health facilities are at capacity, thereby having an adverse effect on health.
+In terms of health, the allocation is located at a distance from shops and facilities which could discourage walking and cycling, and the topography of the site may also discourage these modes.
+The local health facilities are at capacity, which could have an adverse effect against the health objective.
+However a new doctor's surgery is one of the requirements of the development which would help to alleviate this issue.

-In terms of equality and social exclusion, the option is located at a distance from local facilities, and local health facilities are at capacity.
-However, there is potential capacity in local schools.
+In terms of equality and social exclusion, the allocation is located at a distance from local facilities, and local health facilities are at capacity.
+However there is potential capacity in local schools and a new two form entry primary school is required

 Positive effects have been forecast against the majority of the social and economic objectives, including housing, sustainable prosperity and growth, and fairer access to services objectives.
-The option will provide approximately 450 units of housing, including a proportion of affordable housing.
+The allocation will provide up to 900 units of housing, including a proportion of affordable housing.
 The provision of additional housing means there will be more residents in the community, making facilities and shops more viable.
 This would help to support the local economy.
-However, this option could result in adverse effects on revitalising town centres, as by developing new homes in the Greenbelt around Hemel Hempstead this is not encouraging development in the centre of the urban area.
+However, this allocation could result in adverse effects on revitalising town centres, as by developing new homes in the Greenbelt around Hemel Hempstead this is not encouraging development in the centre of the urban area.
+Phasing of the local allocations to give priority to urban sites will help mitigate this impact.